vindral-oss/vindral-composer-ws-client/ws-api-debugger/README.md

 <img width="837" height="549" alt="2025-10-23_837x549_scrot" src="https://github.com/user-attachments/assets/21d62290-1070-456a-8a44-87684507428b" />

 # Remote access
-Specify the external IP under `Hostname` to allow for remote connections to Composer's WebSocket server.
+Specify the external IP (or any external hostname, other than localhost) under `Hostname` to allow for remote connections to Composer's WebSocket server.

 # What this example application does